duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 # How to Make a Quick Calculation Tool

-Some of the most delightful Instant Answers are easy calculation tools that work right from the search bar - such as [conversions](https://duckduckgo.com/?q=convert%205%20oz%20to%20grams&ia=answer), [permutations](https://duckduckgo.com/?q=16+permutation+3&ia=answer), or [aspect ratios](https://duckduckgo.com/?q=aspect+ratio+4%3A3+640%3A%3F&ia=answer).
+Some of the most delightful Instant Answers are easy calculation tools that work right from the search bar, such as [conversions](https://duckduckgo.com/?q=convert%205%20oz%20to%20grams&ia=answer), [permutations](https://duckduckgo.com/?q=16+permutation+3&ia=answer), or [aspect ratios](https://duckduckgo.com/?q=aspect+ratio+4%3A3+640%3A%3F&ia=answer).
 If you're thinking about building an Instant Answer that performs a quick calculation, this walkthrough is a great example.

 We're going to build the [Greatest Common Factor](https://duck.co/ia/view/greatest_common_factor) Instant Answer.
 See it in action by searching for ["12 76 greatest common factor"](https://duckduckgo.com/?q=12+76+greatest+common+factor&ia=answer):